1992 Indian stock market scam

 The 1992 Indian stock market scam was a market manipulation carried out by Harshad Mehta with other bankers and politicians on the Bombay Stock Exchange.
 The scam caused significant disruption to the stock market of India, defrauding investors of over $15 million.

-The techniques used by Mehta involved having corrupt officials sign fake cheques, abuse market loopholes, and use fabrication to drive stock prices up to 40 times their original price.
+The techniques used by Mehta involved having corrupt officials sign fake cheques, abusing market loopholes, and using fabrication to drive stock prices up to 40 times their original value.
 Stock traders making good returns as a result of the scam were able to fraudulently obtain unsecured loans from banks.
 When the scam was discovered in April 1992, India's stock market crashed, and the same banks suddenly found themselves holding millions of Indian rupees (INR) in useless debt.

 1992 Scandal

 Overview

 This was the biggest money market scam ever committed in India, amounting to approximately ₹ 5,000 crores.
-The main perpetrator of the scam was a stock and money market broker Harshad Mehta.
+The main perpetrator of the scam was a stock and money market broker, Harshad Mehta.
 It was a systematic stock scam using fake bank receipts and stamp paper that caused the Indian stock market to crash.
-The scam exposed the inherent loopholes of the Indian financial systems and resulted in a completely reformed system of stock transactions, including an introduction of online security systems.
+The scam exposed the inherent loopholes in the Indian financial system and resulted in a completely reformed system of stock transactions, including the introduction of online security systems.

-Security frauds refer to the idea of diversion of funds from the banking system to various stockholders or brokers.
-The 1992 scam was a systematic fraud committed by Mehta in the Indian stock market which led to the complete collapse of security systems.
+Security fraud refers to the diversion of funds from the banking system to various stockholders or brokers.
+The 1992 scam was a systematic fraud committed by Mehta in the Indian stock market, which led to the complete collapse of security systems.
 He siphoned off over ₹1000 crore from the banking system to buy stocks on the Bombay Stock Exchange.
-This impacted the entire exchange system as the security system collapsed and investors lost hundreds of thousands of rupees in the exchange system.
+This impacted the entire exchange system as the security system collapsed and investors lost hundreds of thousands of rupees.
 The scope of the scam was so large that the net value of the stocks was higher than the combined health and education budget of India.
 The scam was orchestrated in such a way that Mehta secured securities from the State Bank of India against forged cheques signed by corrupt officials and failed to deliver the securities.
-Mehta made the prices of the stocks soar high through fictitious practices and sold the stocks that he owned in these companies.
-The impact of the scam had many consequences, which included the losses incurred by lakhs of families and the immediate crash of the stock market.
-The index fell from 4500 to 2500 representing a loss of ₹ 1000 billion in market capitalization.
-The 1992 scam raised many questions involving bank officials responsible for being in collusion with Mehta.
+Mehta inflated stock prices through fictitious practices and sold the stocks he owned in these companies.
+The impact of the scam had many consequences, including losses incurred by lakhs of families and the immediate crash of the stock market.
+The index fell from 4500 to 2500, representing a loss of ₹ 1000 billion in market capitalization.
+The 1992 scam raised many questions about bank officials responsible for colluding with Mehta.
 An interview with Montek Singh Ahluwalia (Secretary, economic affairs at the Ministry of Finance) revealed that many top bank officials were involved.